MoulberryAES/coplHelper/README.md

     </a>
 </div>

-colpData a feature rich 1.8.9 Minecraft forge mod for Hypixel Skyblock focused on providing accurate pricing data on various items.
+colpData a feature rich 1.8.9 Minecraft forge mod for Hypixel Skyblock focused on providing accurate pricing data and various QOL features.

 ## Getting Started